pallets/flask/docs/quickstart.rst

     reasons to do that.
 Consider the connection is lost during transmission, in that situation a system between the browser and the server might sent the request safely a second time without breaking things.
-With `POST` that would not be possible because it might only be triggered once.
+With `POST` that would not be possible because it must only be triggered once.

 `DELETE`